Harshal-Git/LinkedLists/src/main/java/com/zz/detectLoop/readMe.txt

 				for each node, we will change it's next reference to point to a dummy node IF it's not already pointing to the dummy node.
 If it is already pointing to the dummy node; the list has a loop.   [ O(n) ]

-4. Hashing : Using a Hashset to store the visited references and checking whether any node refers to any existing visited node?
+4. Hashing : Using a Hash-set to store the visited references and checking whether any node refers to any existing visited node?
 				 [ O(n) ]

-5.
+5. Floyd cycle detection :  Iterating the given linked list with 2 pointers (fast & slow).
+Slow moves by 1 & fast moves at double speed.
+							At any moment; if they meet at some point; there exist a loop.

+--> Variations of loop detection / loop removal algo

+1. Find the length of the loop. solution : after detecting the loop with Floyd algo; keep one pointer steady and increment other pointer by 1 & record that count. that count will return the length of the loop.

+2. Find the first node of the loop. solution : after detecting the loop with Floyd algo; once we return slow pointer to the start of the loop; increment both by 1 & the point they meet is first node of the loop.